 The Shepparton Residential Land Supply & Demand Assessment September 2019 has identified a shortage of residential zoned land in Tatura, and concluded that additional residential land supply must be realised in the short-term.

 Council has allocated funding in 2020/2021 to commence planning and investigation works for the Tatura Structure Plan.
 This work must be completed before any additional land can be zoned for residential purposes.
 The structure plan will guide the future development of all land yet-to-be-rezoned for residential purposes and it will identify all infrastructure required to support the future development of the land.

-Council officers will now collate all submissions received and they will inform the preparation of a draft Traffic Impact Assessment (TIA) and draft Integrated Water Management Plan (IWMP) for the land.
-These reports will be used to determine the level of traffic and storm water drainage infrastructure that will be required to support any future residential development of the land.
+Council has finalised the three draft background reports; the Traffic Impact Assessment, an Integrated Water Management Plan, and an Ecological Assessment.
+These reports will be used to determine the level of traffic and stormwater drainage infrastructure that will be required to support any future residential development of the land.

-Following this, a planning scheme amendment will then be prepared to implement the final structure plan before land can be rezoned and, subsequently, developed for residential purposes.
+Any submissions received from draft consultation will be considered by Council and will inform the preparation of a final Tatura Structure Plan, This will be tabled for consideration at a future Ordinary Council Meeting.
+Following this, a planning scheme amendment will then be prepared to implement the final structure plan before any land can be developed for residential purposes.

 Timeline for development

 - Preparation of Draft Traffic Impact Assessment, Draft Integrated Water Management Plan and a Draft Tatura Structure Plan

 - Preparation of the final Tatura Structure Plan